Bernard Evans (architect): Builder and designer

 In 1928 Evans established Hampton Timber & Hardware Pty Ltd and the Premier Building Co Pty Ltd. and begun building speculative villas, as well as an Arts and Crafts bungalow in Hampton called `Bunyip Lodge’ (c.1930) for his father-in-law.
 He also designed and built houses for the State Savings Bank of Victoria and hospitals for the Victorian Bush Nursing Association.

 The Depression saw Evans and his father head for Perth to establish a branch of their timber and hardware business, though Bernard soon returned to Melbourne as the designer and sometimes developer of blocks of flats in the early 1930s.
 WA mining entrepreneur Claude de Bernales engaged him for mining buildings at Kalgoorlie and Wiluna, then in 1936 he contracted Bernard - now styling himself a `designer and master builder’ - for London Court, a Tudor Revival open air arcade, long a Perth institution.
-Also in 1936 de Bernales engaged him on a project in Melbourne, to replace a mansion in Queens Road with an Art Deco style block of flats, the largest in the city at the time, with 51 flats over three wings.
+Also in 1936 de Bernales engaged him on a project in Melbourne, to replace the Brookwood mansion at 32 Queens Road South Melbourne with an Art Deco style block of flats, the largest in the city at the time, with 51 flats over three wings.
 In 1937, Evans remodeled De Bernales' mansion Overton Lodge in the Spanish Mission style, which now serves as the Cottesloe Civic Centre.
 In 1936, Evans' company General Construction Co. proposed a 10-storey block of flats for the corner of Robe and Acland Streets St Kilda, which would have been the tallest and largest block of flats in the city, but the council refused permission.

 Meanwhile, in 1934, he became a major in the 46th Battalion.

 In 1937 he went to London to oversee the design and construction of 'Westralia House' in Gresham Street, another de Bernales project (demolished c2006).
 While in Britain he was accepted into the Incorporated Association of Architects and Surveyors.

 On return to Australia in 1938, he was appointed lieutenant colonel commanding the 57th/60th Infantry Battalion, and in 1940 registered as an architect in Victoria.

-Through the 1930s, he also designed a number of blocks of flats in Melbourne, notably in St Kilda and East Melbourne, most in his favoured Old English (Tudor Revival) style.
+Through the 1930s, he also designed a number of blocks of flats in Melbourne, notably in St Kilda, East Melbourne, and South Yarra, in all the popular styles such as Old English (Tudor Revival) style, Georgian and Art Deco.